darrenks/nibbles/docs/tutorial_ancillary.md

 You've seen an example of extensions already, ``/` (divmod).
 If you look at the binary representation of divmod it is `9 d`.
 This would normally correspond to `< num , num`, but it is pointless to do a `take` after using `range`.
 At best you could have wanted a range on the min of the two nums, but that could be done equally as short with `,[num num` So we remap `9 d` to divmod and give it a new name so that you don't need to remember that `< ,` is divmod.

 In general you do not actually have to think about extensions, it is all abstracted away.
 But it is useful for understanding naming conventions and why there are the number of built-ins that there are.
-Also you may accidentally use an extension (e.g. if did try to take on a range).
+Also you may accidentally use an extension (e.g. if you did try to take on a range).
 Nibbles will give you a warning if you do this.

 Note that there is no limit to the number of extensions that can be created, but in order to keep the language simple I have decided to limit extensions to 2 nibbles (in most cases).
 There are probably hundreds of possible 3 nibble extensions, but finding them and avoiding extension collisions would be extremely unmanageable, besides a primary goal of Nibbles is to be simple (few operations) anyway.